Why is my IP address blacklisted?

 How do I get my IP address off of a blacklist?

-First, you should make sure that all devices on your network are not infected.
-After you've determined your network is clean and that no unauthorized traffic is going out, find where your IP address is blacklisted and contact them for removal.
+Firstly, you should make sure that all devices on your network not infected.
+After you've determined your network is clean and that no unauthorized traffic is going out.
+Find where your IP address is blacklisted and contact them for removal.
 Each blacklist will have different ways of requesting an IP removal.
 And just because you've made the removal request, doesn't mean they'll honor your request.

 What if my IP address remains on a blacklist?

 That depends.
 If you're an average home user, having your IP address on a blacklist probably won't make a difference with your daily surfing agenda.
-However, if you're a business and run your own mail server, you may have issues getting unlisted.
-You'll need to make sure each device on your network is clean and make sure your mail server is configured correctly and locked down so it's not allowed to send messages from unauthenticated users.
+However, if you're a business and run your own mail server.
+You may have issues getting unlisted.
+You'll need to make sure each device on your network is clean and make sure your mail server is configured correctly.
+Also the mail server locked down so it's not allowed to send messages from unauthenticated users.